 Guest mix series also surface in the same class of sources, including references to contributions for FunkTasty Crew-style mix franchises.
 For breakbeat culture, those slots function as both promotion and documentation: they place an artist inside a recognisable DJ lineage and specialist audience.

-Stylistically, the available public framing aligns her with modern Iberian breaks: functional club pressure, break-driven grooves and the hybrid vocabulary that absorbed electro and bass-music production habits without abandoning the scene's taste for impact and clarity in a mix.
+Stylistically, the public framing aligns her with modern Iberian breaks: functional club pressure, break-driven grooves and the hybrid vocabulary that absorbed electro and bass-music production habits without abandoning the scene's taste for impact and clarity in a mix.

-Because much of the evidence is platform- and aggregator-driven rather than interview-led, Anita Breakz is best understood as a working figure inside Andalusian breaks continuity: present in mixes, events and collaborative credits, and legible through the same specialist channels that sustained the genre in Spain after its boom years.
+Anita Breakz is best understood as a working figure inside Andalusian breaks continuity: present in mixes, events and collaborative credits, and legible through the same specialist channels that sustained the genre in Spain after its boom years.